 4. Visit the new IMG World’s of Adventure

-The world’s largest indoor theme park is opening on the 15th August and is a whopping 1.5 million square feet!
+The world’s largest indoor theme park opened last year and is a whopping 1.5 million square feet!
 Being completely enclosed, it will offer a welcome relief from the hot temperatures, particularly for families.
 Expect a Dinosaur adventure zone, MARVEL superhero zone with thrilling rides, live shows, movies and lots more!